Volume: 3 1/8 qts. over stock for 2wd, 2 1/2 qts. over stock for 4wd

 - Jeep Liberty CRD, 2005 and 2006 (check skid plate)

 - Jeep Wrangler 2010 and 2011 2.8 Diesel (check skid plate)

 2013 and newer trucks: Cooling lines (tubes) run close to the stock transmission pan on many models starting in 2013.
-This pan has cleared the cooling lines on all installations.
 It is a tight fit.
-See Installations section for notes and pictures.
+See INSTALLATIONS section for notes and pictures.

 Skid Plates: If you have a skid plate, you may need to move it downwards away from the transmission pan.
 Please see Installations for an example from a customer.
 Some Jeeps and a few Dodge vehicles have skid plates that limit clearance.